Table Of Contents

 An SPDA entails a one-time, lump-sum contribution, while an FPDA allows for periodic contributions, which can vary in amount and frequency.
 Both vehicles grow on a tax-deferred basis, and both allow the annuitant to determine when to begin receiving penalty-free distributions, following a minimum accumulation period.

-Moreover, they accrue interest immediately following a contribution.
-However, because SPDAs are funded upfront with a lump sum payment and FPDAs are usually funded with a series of smaller payments, interest tends to accrue at a faster rate with the former.
+Moreover, both these types of annuities accrue interest immediately following a contribution.
+Because SPDAs are funded upfront with a lump sum payment and FPDAs are usually funded with a series of smaller payments, interest tends to accrue at a faster rate with the former.
 This is attributable to the power of compound interest, which is the accumulation of interest on your principal investment and previously earned interest.

 Frequently Asked Questions About Annuity Accrued Interest